Teachers, Authors, Speakers, Writers And Experts!

-As part of that deal she knew she would need some kind of “platform” to launch her book once it was ready.
+As part of that deal, she knew she would need some kind of “platform” to launch her book once it was ready.
 It was at this point she decided to join my Blog Mastermind training program, planning to use her blog as the online platform.

-Nicola excelled at one particular area – content production.
+Nicola excelled in one particular area – content production.
 She focused on my concept of “Pillar Articles” and produced a ton of valuable content, which you can see on display in her very content-dense blog homepage.

 This work has paid off, as a visitor to her blog quickly sees that TVMole is a preeminent source of information about anything to do with TV production and pitching ideas.
-Consequently Nicola’s content is shared by the people who matter most in her industry.
+Consequently, Nicola’s content is shared by the people who matter most in her industry.

 Nicola’s industry is not large, hence her blog audience size is not big compared to other blogs.
-During the interview you will hear her state how she doesn’t believe Google is sending her much of the kind of traffic she wants.
-Instead she believes referrals are the best source of targeted audience.
+During the interview, you will hear her state how she doesn’t believe Google is sending her much of the kind of traffic she wants.
+Instead, she believes referrals are the best source of targeted audience.

 A referral in this case comes when someone forwards one of her blog posts or email newsletters on to a colleague.
 Word of mouth marketing like this is very effective at bringing in the right type of audience – the kind that will offer you work or buy your products.

-Nicola’s case in particular demonstrates why referrals matter so much.
+Nicola’s case in particular, demonstrates why referrals matter so much.
 She has such a specialised niche with a unique audience.
 That audience is not likely searching the web for what her blog provides, however if someone recommends her content to another person, that peer-endorsed referral is incredibly powerful.

 As I have written about before, you only need a small audience of the right people to make good money from blogging.
 Nicola’s situation is another example.